Cooking With Cast Iron

 Fans of cooking with cast iron revere it for its versatility and flexibility.
 Nothing puts a good sear on a steak or chop like blazing hot cast iron, and few other cooking implements go from stovetop to oven and back with such ease.
 Breakfast bacon and eggs slide right off a well-seasoned cast iron griddle like glass.
 Tough meats slowly braise into fork-tender morsels in a cast iron dutch oven.
 And anyone who knows good cornbread knows it absolutely must be baked in cast iron.

-There are a few things you don't want to cook in cast iron, however.
-Unless the pan is extremely well-seasoned, you should avoid acidic items-- such as tomatoes, wine, or vinegar-- which may deteriorate the seasoning and cause excess iron to be leached into the food.
-The higher the moisture content of the acidic food and the longer the cooking time, the higher the amount of iron absorption.
+There are a few things you don't want to cook in your new cast iron pan, however.
+Until the pan is extremely well-seasoned, you should avoid acidic items-- such as tomatoes, wine, or vinegar-- which may deteriorate the basic seasoning and cause iron to be leached into the food.
+The higher the moisture content of the acidic food and the longer the cooking time, the higher the potential amount of iron absorption.

-Cooking spinach, due to the oxalic acid it contains, is also inadvisable, as it reacts with the iron and turns the food an unappetizing black color.
+Cooking spinach, due to the oxalic acid it contains, is also inadvisable, as it can react with the iron and turn the food an unappetizing black color.

-In the case of acidic or other reactive foods, it's best to consider another type of cooking utensil, like enameled cast iron!
+In the case of acidic or other reactive foods, it may be best to consider another type of cooking utensil, like enameled cast iron!